Wind Farm Siting Challenge - Phase II

 The Bathymetry portal from EMODnet has updated data that is of some relevance to the Wind Farm Siting Challenge.
-The geographic cover has been widened so that the Norwegian and Barents Sea, including also the Murmans Rise in the Russian part.
+The geographic cover has been widened so that the Norwegian and Barents Sea, also including the Murmans Rise in the Russian part.
 This dataset offers improved horizontal resolution 1/8 * 1/8 minutes, where the GEBCO2014 bathymetry used in Phase I has ½ * ½ minutes.

 FINAL Assessment Wind Farm Challenge, Phase II

 Despite the availability of a few improved datasets, the project team felt that a complete re-analysis of this challenges was not warranted.
 The main dataset on wind resource is mostly unchanged and the outcome would be only a minor revision.
 The resources that are made available, will be redirected towards the MPA challenge where further effort is needed.
 Similar advices on repeating the challenge were obtained from the Stakeholder Meeting and the Expert Panel Meeting.